kachick/eqq/README.md

 ### Use builders without receiver specifying

-When you feel annoy to write `Eqq` in many place, 2 ways exist.
+When you felt annoy to write `Eqq` in many place, some ways exist.

 * `Eqq.define(&block)` - In the block scope, all builder methods can be used without receiver
 * `extend Eqq::Buildable` - In the class/module, all builders can be used as class methods